 In 2016, Anne-Cécile Sibué-Birkeland took over as artistic director at Black Box teater.
 According to the theater board, the present artistic director continues to run the theater in a clear and open way through a programming and a dialogue that closely follows artists and the development of the performing arts in Norway and internationally.
 Sibué-Birkeland has prioritized showing a diverse selection of artists and cross-artistic projects, strengthening the dissemination program, opening the theater up towards the city through collaboration and site-specific performances, and increasing the support of the artists.
 During Sibué-Birkeland’s time as artistic director, Black Box teater has seen a significant increase in the state subsidy, by arguing for, among other things, its national status and affiliation in Oslo as a programming theater.
 The theater has also, particularly through Oslo Internationale Teaterfestival, clarified its local connection to Oslo.

-In 2018/2019, Black Box teater performed the play Ways of Seeing by Pia Maria Roll, Hanan Benammar and Sara Baban.
+In 2018/2019, Black Box teater performed the play Ways of Seeing by Pia Maria Roll, Hanan Benammar, Sara Baban and Marius von der Fehr.
 This controversial play sparked much debate around freedom of expression and artistic freedom.
-Three of the creators of the work, as well as the artistic director Sibué-Birkeland, were reported to the police and charged with violating privacy.
+Several of the creators of the work, as well as the artistic director Sibué-Birkeland, were reported to the police and charged with violating privacy.
 The police later decided to dismiss the charges.
 Ways of Seeing and the debate that arose about the performance showed how theater can function critically toward authorities, and highlighted important questions about freedom of expression and today’s media reality.

 Many Norwegian performance artists and companies have had Black Box teater as their premiere scene.
 Among the actors we find established groups such as Verdensteatret, Verk Productions, fieldworks (Heine Avdal & Yukiko Shinozaki), The Featured, Mette Edvardsen, Vegard Vinge / Ida Müller, Ingri Fiksdal, Findlay//Sandmark and Mia Habib productions – but also a new generation of performing artists such as Magnus Myhr, Tormod Carlsen, Ingrid Berger Myhre, Hildur Kristinsdottir & Eirik Willyson, and Ingeleiv Berstad / Kristin Helgebostad / Ida Wigdel.